parkinsons-toolkit/app-content/pages-content/managing-symptoms/low-mood.md

 - Make sure your bedroom is dark, quiet, and comfortable.
 - Try to avoid caffeine (e.g. tea and coffee) after 2pm.

-See our <a href="/information/managing-symptoms/sleep" class="internal-link"></a> p_Sleep_age for more tips on how to improve the amount and quality of your sleep.
+See our <a href="/information/managing-symptoms/sleep" class="internal-link">Sleep</a> page for more tips on how to improve the amount and quality of your sleep.

 ### Relaxation and Breathing Exercises

 It’s important to try and make time to relax.
 Try doing things you find restful, such as listening to music, reading a book, going for a walk, or getting creative by painting or colouring.
-See the _Mind_ charity website, along with other useful resources, linked at the bottom of this page, for more tips on how to incorporate relaxation into your daily life.
+See the **Mind** charity website, along with other useful resources, linked at the bottom of this page, for more tips on how to incorporate relaxation into your daily life.

 It can also help to practise calming breathing techniques.
 This can reduce any stress and boost your emotional well-being.
-See our (see <a href="/information/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges" class="internal-link">_Dealing with Stress and Challenges_</a> page for a simple breathing exercise you can try.
+See our (see <a href="/information/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges" class="internal-link">Dealing with Stress and Challenges</a> page for a simple breathing exercise you can try.

 ### Mindfulness